tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 *It… it fucking hurts!*

-The boy’s face twisted into an animalistic cry, and he yanked at the chord, ignoring pooling black pooling from his nose.
+The boy’s face twisted into an animalistic cry, and he yanked at the chord, ignoring pooling black dripping from his nose.
 There it was again.
 That feral urge to get the thing out of his head no matter what.
 I pressed my palm against the window, jutting my chin at the erratic light struggling between red and green.
 I struggled to get his attention, stabbing at my own head.
 “Listen to me.”
 I mouthed. *Hey!
 Look at me!*

 Casper shook his head.
 He took a shaky step back.
 I searched for the stitches on his skin, for rugged flesh and glimpses of patchwork shades of light and dark, but he looked like he always did.
 Perfect.
 It was only under candlelight in the Wilder kitchen had I seen his true form.
 It didn’t make sense to me that two versions of him existed.
 The one I was seeing, a teenage kid with a perfectly normal body, and his doll-self sitting next to his siblings, the flesh of his neck stitched up.
 “I can’t do this, Phoebe.”
 His lips formed the words, and I had to swallow barf.

-Tears glistened in his eyes, and he blinked them back, his eyes flickering and rolling to pearly whites and back to normal.
+Tears glistened, and he blinked them back, his eyes flickering and rolling to pearly whites and back to normal.
 He was trying to stay in control, and that thing was digging deeper.
 Casper was going to lose either way.
 His body was nothing but Mrs Wilder’s canvas.

 “Casper!”
 I knocked on my window, manically pointing to my own head.
 “You can’t pull it out!
 That thing will kill you!”